Behind The Wish: Kristy-Lee Bosher

 And then without realising it was happening, this wish child turned and gave me the biggest kiss on my cheek.

 And the mum started crying.
-And I was very early in my pregnancy at that time so my emotions were wild so I started crying.
+And I was very early in my pregnancy at that time and my emotions were wild, so I started crying.

 I think that captures the Wish Effect.
 He didn’t have complete understanding but he knew this was special and this sparked the most joy you could possibly see in a wish child.